 As the IA "TASS" was told in the Ministry of Science and Higher Education, the compass uses a new method for calculating course angles using the Wiener filter.

 A remarkable feature of the proposed method is the absence of the need to pre-calculate the pitch and roll angles or kinematic parameters.
-This invention has a wide potential for application in various fields of civil instrument engineering — from marine and aviation navigation to robotic complexes.
+This invention has a wide potential for application in various fields of civil instrument engineering — from marine and aviation navigation to robotic systems.

 Patents for the invention have already been obtained for the electronic compass and the method of measuring the magnetic course of a moving object.